tichavskym/pandoc-md/README.md

 - `-f` force option - skips the check if files are up to date
 - `-r` recursively convert folders (convert files in the working directory and in all containing directories)

-If you keep using the same style file for the most of your scripts, you can set an environment variable `PANDOC_MD_STYLE` to contain a path to that script.
+If you keep using the same style file for the most of your html files, you can set an environment variable `PANDOC_MD_STYLE` to contain a path to that script.
 The path in `PANDOC_MD_STYLE` will be used by default (that is when you don't use `-s` option).